Traveling to Iran as a Solo Female Traveler

-So, come to Iran with an open mind and open heart, and I guarantee you’ll make many great Iranian and friends from Iran and the other countries.
+So, come to Iran with an open mind and open heart, and I guarantee you’ll make many nice friends from Iran and other countries.
 And then, the whole “solo female travel in Iran” things turn out to be fun and rewarding.
 You can enjoy every bit of it!
-So, you should come and see what I mean.
+You should come and see what I mean.

 Tips for Solo Female Travel in Iran

-Traveling to Iran as a woman alone is safe, but like traveling to the other countries requires some preparation.
-The following advice for “solo female travel in Iran” will prepare you for your Iran trip, either you travel alone or with your friends.
+Women can safely travel alone to Iran, but as with any other country, some preparation is needed.
+The following advice for “solo female travel in Iran” will prepare you for your Iran trip, whether you travel alone or with your friends.

-Please note that the American, Canadian, and English passport holders cannot travel in Iran independently, and a full-time guide should accompany them.
+Important Note: Americans, Canadians, and English passport holders cannot travel independently in Iran and must be accompanied by a full-time guide.

-Here are the tips to consider as a solo female traveling to Iran :
+Here are some tips for solo female travelers to Iran: